 Just like modern gadgets, hardware specs will also heavily dictate pricing.
 For instance, our 32-inch 1080p Back to the Future-inspired “Hydra” machine costs £1,849.
 It’s larger sibling–the “Typhon”–packs a 43-inch, 4K-resolution screen and costs £2,249.
 Illuminating the control panel with an RGB under glow costs an additional £49.

 Prices are enough to make anyone, even those with plenty of coins, hesitate.
 That’s why another factor to consider while canvassing machines are financing options.
 For instance, at Bitcade, we offer payment plans that let you pay off your balance over a set number of months, with zero interest.

 Upright machines are the epitome of video gaming cabinets.
 However, they actually come in many shapes and types.
 And we’re not only talking about cabinets fitted with light guns or racing peripherals.
 Aside from upright arcades, you can also choose between sit-down, bartop-style, and candy cabinets.
 Some even come in unique shapes, like barrels.

 Sit-down arcade cabinets, as they’re named, are squat machines that let you play whilst sitting down.
 These are usually great for co-operative gaming, with most offering split-screen capabilities.
 The machines also double as tables and are equipped with a thick, protective covering so you can freely nosh while you play.

 Play or snack?
 Why not both?
-(Source: Arcade Controls)
+(Source: Bitcade)